firogh/notes/philosophy/epistemology.md

 [Why Should We Learn By Doing?](http://www.engines4ed.org/hyperbook/nodes/NODE-224-pg.html)
 Firo: 有些知识由别人创造, 而然间来到了流转到你的手中.
-“For the things we have to learn before we can do them, we learn by doing them.” - Aristotle, The Nicomachean Ethics
+“For the things we have to learn before we can do them, we learn by doing them.” - Aristotle, The Nicomachean Ethics I have been impressed with the urgency of doing.
+Knowing is not enough; we must apply.
+Being willing is not enough; we must do. -[Leonardo da Vinci](https://en.wikiquote.org/wiki/Talk:Leonardo_da_Vinci)
+The development of general ability for independent thinking and judgement should always be placed foremost, not the acquisition of special knowledge.  - on education, Albert Einstein
 ### vs learn by observations
 Different processes: nature grow, creation direction vs string search, artificial translation direction return to myself vs made mute beneath the constant need to pay heed to other selves (—which is what reading is!) -- Ecce Homo